SettingDust/lazyyyyy/README.md

     - Load when trying to play it.
 Won't play before loaded
 - (MoreMcmeta) Optimize the memory usage
 - Pack resource cache
     - Like how ModernFix works but for more pack types.
+Will disable the same function in ModernFix.

 ![yourkit](https://www.yourkit.com/images/yklogo.png)